ECON 7222 - Economics for Public Policy

 Assessment Related RequirementsPlease note that there is a Hurdle Requirement on this course.
 In order to secure a Pass grade overall, it is necessary to achieve a mark of at least 40% in the final examination, as well as a mark of at least 50% overall.
 Should a student's overall marks sum to more than 50%, while they have secured a mark of below 40% in the final examination, they will be awarded a final mark of 49%.

 There will be 11 assignments, due in each week from Week 2 to Week 12.
 Each student's best 8 submitted assignment grades will be used to calculate their final result for this portion of assessment.
 That means that for students who submit all 11 assignments, their worst 3 results will not be counted.
 It is expected that every student will complete all assignments and the "best of" rule is to allow for leeway in the event of illness or compassionate issues.
 As such there will not generally be any special consideration for these issues.
 Please contact the course coordinator to discuss any concerns that may arise.
 Late assignments will not be accepted and students should keep a copy of all submitted assignments.
 See MyUni for further information regarding submission requirements and deadlines.

 Weekly Online Quiz 10%

-Quizzes will be conducted online each week fro Week 2 to Week 12.
+Quizzes will be conducted online each week from Week 2 to Week 12.
 The grade for this component will be based only on the score of the student's best 8 quizzes out of the total 11.
+Students may attempt the quiz as often as they like before the deadline.
+Only the BEST score will be kept.
 Further details on how and when to access these quizzes will be provided on MyUni.